hyperboria/docs/quickstart.md

 #### IRC first

-The hyperboria communication hub pretty much consists of the HypeIRC IRC network.
-Getting on to it helps you with all the basic stuff like finding peers, connecting with other members of the community, support and some really cool people and sites.

-To get on to the HypeIRC network, connect to servers `hypeirc.cjdns.ca` or `irc.hypeirc.net` or use both servers as a failover.
+There are two notable IRC networks in Hype:

+* irc.hypeirc.net — general-purpose network with not a lot of rules.
+* irc.fc00.io — a more development-focused moderated IRC server.

 Ensure that your IRC client has IPv6 support.

 Web based IRC clients will likely not work since their servers are not (yet) connected to the Hyperboria network.